monaverse/mona-wallet-unity/README.md

 Navigate to `Assets > Monaverse > Core > Prefabs > MonaverseManager` and drag it into your scene.

-- Make sure you set the `Mona Application Id`.
-You can get one from [Monaverse](https://Monaverse.com)
+Make sure you set the following fields:
+- `Mona Application Id`: You can get one from [Monaverse](https://Monaverse.com)
-- Optinally, you can set your own `WalletConnectProjectId`
+- `WalletConnectProjectId`: Your project ID for WalletConnect.
+Get one at [Wallet Connect](https://cloud.walletconnect.com/sign-up)

 ## Usage

-In order to access the SDK, you only need to have a `MonaverseManager` in your scene.
+To access the SDK, you only need to include a `MonaverseManager` prefab instance in your scene.

-The `MonaverseManager` will help you go through the following steps in order to have access to a user's 3D collectibles store in their Web3 wallet.
+The `MonaverseManager` will guide you through the following steps to access a user's 3D collectibles stored in their Web3 wallet:

 - Initialize SDK
 - Connect Wallet